-★ To start PW Doppler, tap the PW mode → icon.
-The PW mode icon is available in B-mode and Color (B+C) mode screens.
+To start PW Doppler, tap the PW mode available in B-mode and Color (B+C) mode screens.

 Duplex screen

 Tap the Update button for the duplex screen.
 The frozen B-mode image will be displayed on the top with the live Doppler trace on the bottom.